BioJulia/PopGen.jl/docs/gettingstarted/tips.md

 It's pretty common to have a series of user-facing functions in a package (the ones that get exported) along with a series of unexported ones that are useful for development or are helper functions for the exported ones.
 If you see a function that starts with an underscore, like `_adjacency_matrix`, then you (as a user) aren't expected to know or worry about it, let alone use it.
-I mean, you totally can, but not all of them have docstrings.
+You totally can, but not all of them have docstrings.

 ### Function names